Social and Emotional Learning (SEL)

 To achieve this, all classrooms within District 401 have incorporated an SEL curriculum:

 Core Competencies and Our Vision for SEL

 One of the nation's leaders in SEL research, the Collaborative for Academic, Social, and Emotional Learning (CASEL), has identified five core competencies that systematic SEL instruction seeks to develop in students:

-This is the ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety and social norms.
+- RESPONSIBLE DECISION-MAKING — the ability to make constructive choices about behavior and social interactions based on ethical standards, safety and social norms.

 With these competencies in mind, District 401 has engaged in a multi-year initiative to build a continuum of SEL supports across all grades.

 Our vision is to seamlessly integrate SEL into the academic environment by using a variety of research-based programs, along with staff development, to teach students the social and emotional skills they need to be successful learners.

 CASEL's five core competencies serve as the foundation for our SEL instruction at each grade level, from early childhood to high school.

 In 2016, the District formed a committee called the Social Justice League (SJL) to support social emotional initiatives within our schools — including the use of restorative practices in response to passage of Senate Bill 100 — and to help create a long-term plan for implementing SEL instruction at all grade levels.